 Introduction to Examination Guide 3

 M05 Syllabus 7

 Specimen Examination 12

-Specimen Examination Answers and Learning Outcomes Covered 27
+Specimen Examination Answers and Learning Outcomes Covered 22

-This PDF document is accessible through screen reader attachments to your web browser and has been designed to be read via the speechify extension available on Chrome.
-Speechify is a free extension that is available from https://speechify.com/.
-If for accessibility reasons you require this document in an alternative format, please contact us at ukcentreadministration@cii.co.uk to discuss your needs.
+This PDF document has been designed to be accessible with screen reader technology.
+If for accessibility reasons you require this document in an alternative format, please contact us at online.exams@cii.co.uk to discuss your needs.